motoriousss/FS25_GovernmentHarvestGrants/README.md

 ## Installation

-1. Zip the contents of this folder (everything *inside* it, not the folder itself) into `FS25_GovernmentHarvestGrants.zip`.
+1. Download the latest `FS25_GovernmentHarvestGrants.zip` release zip file.
 2. Put the zip in `...\Documents\My Games\FarmingSimulator2025\mods\`.
 3. Enable it from the in-game mod selection screen when starting/loading a savegame.